We know just how tough it is to be physically separated from your partner in an international long distance relationship.

 Work together: Keep each other accountable as you cut any unnecessary expenses (like that morning latte), and put the money you save towards your next trip.

 Sell, sell, SELL!
 We all have items lying around that we don’t use anymore.
 Why not throw them on sites like Facebook Marketplace or eBay?

-Flight Hacks: Sign up to flight deal sites like Scott’s Cheap Flights and get creative about where you decide to reunite for visits to save money.
+Flight Hacks: Sign up for flight deal sites like Scott’s Cheap Flights and get creative about where you decide to reunite for visits to save money.

 Plan Visits Well In Advance

-Beyond the benefits that planning visits in advance has for budgets and visa applications, having something specific planned to look forward to, and a concrete date of when you’ll physically be together, is a powerful motivational tool.
+Beyond the benefits that planning visits in advance have on budgets and visa applications.
+Having something specific planned to look forward to, and a concrete date of when you’ll physically be together is a powerful motivational tool.

 Once you have a date locked in, combat your impatience between visits by taking advantage of the interim and building excitement in productive, and cute, ways.

 Create an itinerary

 Ensure you are making the most of your time together by booking activities, making reservations or planning get-togethers.

 Whether it’s asking them to take you on a tour of their favorite spots, securing a table at the new restaurant down the street, or organizing drinks with friends or family members, writing out an itinerary will remind you how much you have to look forward to.